pensjonatus/flash-fiction/blog/a-gate-of-ghosts.md

 ---
-title: 'A gate of ghosts'
+title: A gate of ghosts
 date: '2020-07-26'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 They put up a metal gate at the front of the hospital, and they only closed it